szolll/create_bootable_usb_stick_linux/README.md

 Now inset a usb stick, and find the device name with

             lsblk

 6
 Now write the dd image to the stick

             sudo dd bs=10M if=Documents/live_ubu_focal_rescue.dd of=/dev/sdb

 You should end up with something like this.

             554+1 records in
             554+1 records out
             5812256768 bytes (5,8 GB, 5,4 GiB) copied, 175,691 s, 33,1 MB/s

 We'll test the stuff later...

 Looks somewhat like this..

           cp /tmp/img.dd /tmp/img.dd-test    # let's work on a copy, our test is destructive truncate -s 2G /tmp/img.dd-test    # simulate a copy on a 2G-large USB stick kvm -m 2048 -hda /tmp/img.dd-test  # the test itself (BIOS mode)

+XX

-       5- Copy the boot image to a USB stick or disk. dd bs=10M if=/tmp/img.dd of=/dev/your-device
+Copy the boot image to a USB stick or disk.

+          dd bs=10M if=/tmp/img.dd of=/dev/your-device

-       The USB device may now be booted on any BIOS or UEFI system.
+The USB device is now to be booted on any BIOS or UEFI harrdware.

 Links